 The Commission’s online training for lobbyists can be accessed from your lobbying reporting account at https://lobby-ethics.maryland.gov.

 You will need to create an account in the training system by using the same email address you used to access your lobbying account.

 The Law also requires the Ethics Commission to provide an in-person training course for regulated lobbyists and prospective regulated lobbyists at least twice each year regarding the provisions of the Maryland Public Ethics Law relevant to regulated lobbyists.
 One such course is required to be conducted in the month of January.
 If you are interested in attending a class please reserve a seat in an upcoming class by completing a registration form (download form first and then save) and email to firstname.lastname@example.org or fax to 410-260-7746.

 Topics Covered in Lobbying Training

-- Purposes of the Lobbying Provisions
+- Types of Lobbying

-- Lobbying Reporting Requirements
+- Reporting Requirements

 - Continuing Training Requirements